Muqsit/InvMenu/README.md

 - Player `$player` - The player responsible for the inventory transaction.
 - Item `$itemClickedOn` - The item that the player clicked in the GUI.
 - Item `$itemClickedWith` - The item that the player put in the GUI.
 This can also be the item that the player clicked `$itemClickedOn` with as players are able to put and takeout items from an inventory in one go.
+- SlotChangeAction `$inventoryAction` - The inventory-sided SlotChangeAction.
+You can get the Inventory instance and the inventory slot that was clicked using this.
+- SlotChangeAction `$playerAction` - The player-sided SlotChangeAction.
+You can get the player's inventory instance and the player's inventory slot (the slot where the `$itemClickedOn` will go if not cancelled) using this.

+It's not mandatory to specify each and every parameter in the `callable`.
+You are good to go even by specifying only the parameters you'll be using.

 The function is called during `InventoryTransactionEvent` that `InvMenu` handles itself.
 The function **must** return a `bool` value.
 If the function returns `false`, the `InventoryTransactionEvent` gets cancelled.